DragonSenses/complete-ecommerce-store/journey.md

 Now we can work on the output of the Product Card.

 First we create a container with some styles.
 This will serve as the container and backdrop to the entire card.
-Now we will create our images and actions for the product card.
+It will contain the images and actions for the product card.
+Make sure to give this parent container the `group` style.
+I'll come back to explain this later.

 Next is another `div` that should have a gray background, this will contain our product's image.
 Inside we can use `Image` from `next/image` and fill out the props.